Approved by Senate November 25, 2019 and by the Board of Governors December 9, 2019

 b) When a person reports an incident of sexual violence to Protection Services, Protection Services must inform the Human Rights Office for follow-up as referred to in paragraph 5.5 of this Policy.

-a) The Human Rights Office is responsible for handling all reports of sexual violence involving a member of the University community in a non-emergency situation, whether the sexual violence has occurred on or off campus.
-An officer in the Human Rights Office will provide information about available support and services, including information about interim measures that may be available to address the immediate situation (see examples in paragraph 5.5 a) iv) of this Policy) and is the point of contact for a person affected by sexual violence to obtain academic, employment or other accommodations.
+a) The Human Rights Office is responsible for handling all disclosures of sexual violence involving a member of the University community in a non-emergency situation, whether the sexual violence has occurred on or off campus.
+An officer in the Human Rights Office will provide information about available support and services, including information about interim measures that may be available to address the immediate situation (see examples in paragraph 5.6 a) iv) of this Policy) and is the point of contact for a person affected by sexual violence to obtain academic, employment or other accommodations.

-b) A member of the University community at the Faculty of Medicine can report an incident of sexual violence through an online incident report form or contact the Vice-Dean Professional Affairs or another relevant Vice Dean of the Faculty, who in turn must inform the Human Rights Office to ensure follow-up as referred to in paragraph 5.5 of this Policy.
+b) A member of the University community at the Faculty of Medicine can disclose an incident of sexual violence through an online incident report form or contact the Vice-Dean Professional Affairs or another relevant Vice Dean of the Faculty, who in turn must inform the Human Rights Office to ensure follow-up as referred to in paragraph 5.5 of this Policy.
 The contact information of these faculty administrators is as follows:

 - Online incident report form